DCGenomics/ngs-training-needs-survey/outline.rst

 training <http://ivory.idyll.org/blog/2014-davis-and-training.html>`__
 for more information and background.)

+A few notes --

+1. I intend this survey to be for biologists to fill out.
+So, I'm avoiding technical and foundational skills (cloud computing, Linux/UNIX, R, Python, managing large data sets).

+2. I'm also avoiding sequence analysis approaches for which there are no established pipelines.

 Below is my list so far.
 I welcome comments, additions, and critiques!
 The live site is at http://ngs-training-needs-survey.rtfd.org/.